- 1. Enrolling at WCJC

 A dorm application is available online, in the college catalog, or from the Student Services Office at the Wharton Campus (979-532-6388).
 A $200 deposit is required to reserve a room and to cover possible property damages.
-All residence hall students will have to paid $15.00 for a criminal background check, too.
+All residence hall students will have to pay $15.00 for a criminal background check, too.

 Students may request a refund of their room deposits and/or pre-paid room rent if they decide not to attend Wharton County Junior College.
 To cancel the residence hall reservation and contract, the student must submit a request in writing to the Office of Student Services 15 calendar days before the first day of classes.
 Failure to do so will result in the forfeiture of the deposit.

 Dormitory room assignments are made according to the date the deposit is received.
 All efforts are made to accommodate student requests for dorm and/or roommate preference.